-- 1. Select the frequency band with the AM/FM select control. - ---- AM FM - 2.
+- 1. Select the frequency band with the AM/FM select control - 2.
 Select a station.
-Refer to Tuneadjust or Seek function for more information on selecting a station. - 3.
-Press and hold a memory preset control until the sound returns, indicating the station is held in memory on the control you selected.
+Refer to Tune adjust or Seek function for more information on selecting a station. - 3.
+Press and hold a memory preset control until the sound returns, indicating the station is held in memory of the control you selected.